From Sharp Health News, a publication of Sharp HealthCare

 Remember, it’s not about doing it perfectly – it’s about practicing.
 The more you practice mindfulness, the greater the benefits you’ll see.

-The VEBA Resource Center offers a 30-minute virtual Midday Mindfulness Refresh class, Tuesdays and Fridays at 12:35 pm, allowing you to explore mindfulness of the body, breath, emotions and heart to improve your overall quality of life and sense of well-being.
-Register here.
+The VEBA Resource Center offers Midday Mindfulness Refresh Classes, allowing you to explore mindfulness of the body, breath, emotions and heart to improve your overall quality of life and sense of well-being.
+Check out our calendar to sign up for an upcoming class.